InfernoDragon0/COTL-Supercharged-Followers/README.md

 - If you like the mod, consider donating at [kofi](https://ko-fi.com/infernodragon0) or (new) [patreon](https://www.patreon.com/InfernoDragon0)!
 Thank you for checking out the mod!

 ### Notes
-NOTE: You must click the rally flag again after every run to allow your followers to join the fight
+NOTE: You must click one of the rally flags again after every run to allow your followers to join the fight.
+All of the art in this mod are currently placeholders.
+You can contribute to the art by DMing me on discord: InfernoDragon1

 # Supercharged Series: Followers

 ![image](https://i.imgur.com/9oZbUBS.png)

+### v1.0.3 - [AI Improvements]
+### 1 New Structure
+- Added a Super Rally Flag to rally or un-rally all followers

+### Balancing
+- Commander will now strike 3 times per attack
+- Reduced delay between attacks to 0.6 seconds (from 1 second)

-### V1.0.2 - [Optimization & Bugfixes]
+### Performance improvements & Bugfixes
-- Performance improvements by removing stacking coroutines, reducing the chances of crashing
-- Teleport followers into the map again if out of bounds
-- Added config to change transparency of followers and commander (Defaults to 0.5 transparency, set to 1 for fully opaque)
+- Rewritten (again) the follower AI to only have one per follower
-- Improved pathfinding for followers, preventing them from hitting air
+- Improved pathfinding and reduced delays for each follower finding enemies
-- Custom Random Targetting priority instead of closest target
-- Fixed an issue where prestige is given instead of taken if follower was max level
-- Fixed Regeneration per room not working as expected
+- Should continue fighting if new enemies spawn after the original enemies are cleared
+- Removed white flashing & camera shake from followers attacking
+- Follower brain no longer stop working at random chances

 ---

-### 2 New Structure!
+### Structures
 - Rally Flag: Left click to rally your followers to battle.
 Right click to set a commander for your followers
 - Barracks: Left click to change your follower class for different sets of bonuses!
 Right click for Prestige leveling